dbt-labs/docs.getdbt.com/website/docs/community/contributing/contributing-online-community.md

 #### How to get started

 - Read the [Community Forum Guidelines](/community/community-docs/community-forum-guidelines) to understand what topics are a good fit and why this space is important in building long-term community knowledge.
 - Head over to the “[Help](https://discourse.getdbt.com/c/help/19)” section of the forum and look for areas to hop in!
-Remember - you don’t need to know the exact answer to a question to be able to provide helpful context.
+Remember - you don’t need to know the exact answer to a question to be able to provide a helpful pointer.